 Power supply from Adani plant resumes

-Electricity supply from a unit of Adani power plant in Jharkhand has resumed today after 60 hours' disruption, according to the Bangladesh Power Development Board (PDB).
+Electricity supply from a unit of the Adani power plant in India's Jharkhand resumed yesterday after 60 hours of disruption, according to the Bangladesh Power Development Board (PDB).

 Technical glitches halted power supply from the 1,496-megawatt coal-fired Adani plant on Friday morning.